-To help you plot, Slate staffers have transformed themselves into dastardly, sadistic librarians and dug up the stories that gave (okay, still give) them nightmares.
+To help you plot, Slate staffers have transformed themselves into dastardly, sadistic librarians and dug up the stories that gave (OK, still give) them nightmares.
 Cue the organ!
 We present our picks for The Scariest Books Ever.

 Bunnicula by James and Deborah Howe

 A chilling tale of warning signs ignored and pleas unlistened to, as Chester the cat desperately tries to alert his human family and Harold the dog to the danger posed by the vampire rabbit in their midst.
 Are the white vegetables in the kitchen, all their nutrients sucked out, not a clear sign of evil afoot?
 A crucial text for every child who has not yet learned to fear the threat of undead pets.